KwanYoon/KwanYoon/README.md

 🎓 My name is Kwan.
 I am a second year **Computer Science student at the University of Waterloo**.

+🌱 I’m interested in **Software Engineering, Full-Stack Development, and Computer Science.**

 🔭 I’m currently working on MiniGames, a React.JS application that hosts classic boardgames such as Reversi, Chess, and Battleship.

 📫 Email me at k9yoon@uwaterloo.ca for any inquiries!